natural-harmonia-gropius/mpv-config/portable_config/shaders/hdr-toys/README.md

 ### Crosstalk

 This is a part of tonemapping, the screenshot below will show you how it works.
-You can see that for it makes the color less chromatic and the lightness between colors more even.
+You can see it makes the color less chromatic and the lightness between colors more even.
 And for non-perceptual conversions it brings highlights desaturation.
 You can set the intensity of it by `set glsl-shader-opts alpha=N`.